wegiangb/rdefra/review.md

 ## rdefra - response to reviewers (step 2)

+Thanks a lot for all your very constructive feedbacks and suggestions.
+I think this package has greatly improved since the first submission.
+Below are the responses to your latest comments, hope I did not forget anything.
+Thanks again and please let me know if there is anything else I could add/change.

 ### @masalmon

 * I have replaced `dplyr::rbind_all` with `dplyr::bind_rows`.
 Thanks for spotting that, much appreciated!